 Responsibilities of the Post-doctoral Fellow

-- Direct clinical work of 20 - 21 hours per week, including 3 regularly scheduled intake times per week (reducing to 2 intakes times per week at a later time depending on the Center's clinical needs), 1 Emergency intake time per week, 15 hours of psychotherapy with individuals and/or couples, and 2 hours leading or co-leading a therapy group.
+- Direct clinical work of 20 – 21 hours per week, including 2 regularly scheduled intake times per week (3 intakes may be scheduled at a beginning of the semester, in accordance with the Center’s needs), 1 Emergency intake time per week, 14-15 hours of psychotherapy with individuals and/or couples, and 3 hours of group therapy co-leadership (two therapy groups).

 Back-up, crisis/emergency cell phone coverage for one week (evenings and weekends), three times a year, through which consultation is provided to UIC Housing administrators and to the UIC InTouch Hotline.

-- Developing/providing 3 outreach programs over the course of the year and additional involvement in classroom presentations on Counseling Center services and summer orientation activities.
+- Developing/providing 3 outreach programs over the course of the year and additional involvement in the Counseling Center services classroom presentations held in early Fall and orientation activities held in Summer.
 The Fellow is encouraged to become involved in the Counseling Center Liaison/Consultation program to academic and support units at UIC.

-- Provide one presentation in the Professional Issues Seminar or at the Multicultural Staff meeting.
+- Provide one presentation in the Professional Issues Seminar.

-Participation as a committee member of the postdoctoral fellowship selection committee and participation in appliction review for the internship and externship search.
+Participation as a committee member of the postdoctoral fellowship selection committee.
+Participate in application review in the externship and internship search.
 Other administratively-focused activities, such as participation on the extern or intern selection committee, serving in a Liaison/Consultation role with Housing, or assisting with the In-touch Hotline, are potential options.